LeafyLuigi/GenshinCalc/README.md

 You can view the site [here](https://leafyluigi.github.io/GenshinCalc/).

-All code within this repo is under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+All code within this repo can be reused is under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 All images held within this repo are copyrighted by the creators of Genshin Impact; miHoYo / HoYoverse.